Are canister filters bad for saltwater?

-A canister filter can be used in conjunction with another biological filtration system, such as living rock or a wet/dry trickling filter.
-In saltwater aquariums, live rock and dry rock provide substantially more biological media than a canister filter and are entirely natural.
+A canister filter can be used in conjunction with another biological filtration system, such as a living rock or a wet/dry trickling filter.
+In saltwater aquariums, live rock, and dry rock provide substantially more biological media than a canister filter and are entirely natural.

 Many canister filters are built for biological filtration, and many aquarists use them that way, but they’re not the most excellent choice for biological filtration as a “primary” source.
 They may be adequate for smaller systems, but most do not have a large enough chamber to retain enough bio-media for more giant marine tanks.